 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the disease will come back.
 While many remissions are long-lasting, it is important to talk with your doctor about the possibility of the disease returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.

 If MDS does return after the original treatment, it is called recurrent MDS.
-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If this happens, a new cycle of testing will begin to learn as much as possible about the recurrence.
 After this testing is done, you and your doctor will talk about the treatment options.
+Sometimes, new genetic mutations have appeared that can be targeted by new medications.
 Often the treatment plan will include the treatments described above, such as chemotherapy and bone marrow transplantation, but they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent disease.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 People with recurrent MDS often experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.